junxit/us-congress-bills-111/metadata.md

 - 2010-02-04 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 4061.
 - 2010-02-04 — The previous question was ordered pursuant to the rule. (consideration: CR H562)
 - 2010-02-04 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question of adoption of amendments which had been debated earlier and on which further proceedings were postponed.
+- 2010-02-09 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.